After 14 years, it was finally time for a London Citytrip again. And this time with my two favourite people, my husband and my son.

 How to spend a weekend in London?

 But there’s a lot to do in London, and so little time!
+As our London Bucket List is neverending we started right away.
 So away we went, on our way to Harrods, one of the London highlights for shoppers, in a pink cab!

 Harrods department store (87-135 Brompton Rd, Knightsbridge ) is a shopping paradise: from the gigantic first floor department with handbags for me, to the floor with everything Apple and related for Victor, to the luxury department where you can buy literally anything.
 Be sure to take the Egyptian elevator as it is breath-taking.